mpluswow/wow-modding/DiscordBots/readme.md

 ```bash
 pip install discord aiohttp
 ```
-discord: The Discord API library for Python.
+The Discord API library for Python.
-aiohttp: An asynchronous HTTP client for making SOAP requests.
+An asynchronous HTTP client for making SOAP requests.

-Install certifi:
 To avoid SSL certificate issues, you need certifi:

 ```bash